|Monday||STEAM @ 9:00|

 After graduating from Ionia High School, I attended Central Michigan University in Mount Pleasant, Michigan.
 I majored in English and minored in History and earned my Bachelor of Science in Education with an elementary certification.
 While in college, I was a member of the CMU marching band, known as the Marching Chips.
 It was a wonderful experience being a part of that group and I made many lifelong friends.
 After graduating from CMU, I applied for teaching jobs around the state of Michigan and the country.
 Although I preferred to stay in Michigan, I wasn't against moving, either, sending out resumes as far away as Somerset, Wisconsin and Casa Grande, Arizona.
-In the teaching profession, there are always many more candidates than jobs.
+At that time in the teaching profession, there were always many more candidates than jobs.
 In June of 1993, I interviewed for a fifth grade position at East Jackson Community Schools.
 I was offered the job the next day and accepted.
-Since that time, I've taught fifth grade, sixth grade social studies, sixth grade language arts, and third grade.
+Since that time, I've taught fifth grade, sixth grade social studies, sixth grade language arts, third grade and fourth grade.
 While teaching at East Jackson Middle School, I coached 7th and 8th grade girls basketball, 8th grade boys basketball, 7th grade volleyball, and track.